WeWork.com Global Homepage

 As a storytelling artifact, I expanded each archetype into a journey to convey different user entry points and engagement moments across the experience.

-With these goals in mind, we envisioned solutions at a low-fidelity to iterate quickly.
+With these goals defined, we began exploring solutions in low fidelity to iterate quickly.

 Each module was an opportunity to experiment and use the hero area to convey information in a tactical, action-oriented manner.